tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 The verb tense should be present tense, such as _gets, puts, displays, calculates..._

-What if the method is so obvious (for example, printPage) that your description ("prints a page") becomes obvious and looks stupid?
-Oracle says in these cases, you can omit saying "prints a page" and instead try to offer some other insight:
+What if the method is so obvious (for example, printPage) that your description ("prints a page") becomes redundant and looks useless?
+Oracle says in these cases, you can omit saying "prints a page" and instead try to offer some other insight.
+Oracle suggests:

 > Add description beyond the API name.
 >  The best API names are "self-documenting", meaning they tell you basically what the API does.
 If the doc comment merely repeats the API name in sentence form, it is not providing more information.
 For example, if method description uses only the words that appear in the method name, then it is adding nothing at all to what you could infer.
 The ideal comment goes beyond those words and should always reward you with some bit of information that was not immediately obvious from the API name. -- [How to write javadoc comments](http://www.oracle.com/technetwork/articles/java/index-137868.html)

-## Avoid @author
+## Avoid `@author`

-Commenting on Javadoc best practices, one person says to avoid @author because it easily slips out of date and the source control provides better indication of the last author. ([Javadoc coding standards](http://blog.joda.org/2012/11/javadoc-coding-standards.html)
+Commenting on Javadoc best practices, some people recommend using `@author` because it easily slips out of date, and the source control provides better indication of the last author.
+(See [Javadoc coding standards](http://blog.joda.org/2012/11/javadoc-coding-standards.html) for more detail.)

 ## Order of tags